Joy of Joy

 When the neighbour has left and the danger past, John removes his hand but no joy from Joy Fishwick.
 She’s dead.
 Again, John almost calls emergency services but doesn’t.
 He sneaks out, leaving Mrs. Fishwick dead in her chair.

 I can’t imagine Mr. Neighbour not telling the police about the very odd delivery man.
 So we’ll have to wait and see how John manages to talk his way out of this one, if he can.
-But this week, John and Joy Fishwick and her neighbour were absolute stars.
+But this week John, Joy Fishwick and her neighbour were absolute stars.